isaacrmoreno/isaacrmoreno/README.md

 # Howdy!
 I'm Isaac Moreno! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px"> </div>

-- 🌱 Currently Learning: Storybook & TypeScript
+- 🌱 Currently: Testing server endpoints
-- 🥅 2021 Goals: Create React Native version of Modern Fish
+- 🥅 2021 Goals: Learn more about React Native
 - ✨ Hobbies: Bouldering 🪨, Biking 🚴‍♂️ & Fishing 🎣
-- 💭 Quote of the month: Don't compare yourself with other people; compare yourself with who you were yesterday. - Jordan Peterson
+- 💭 Quote of the month: First tell yourself what kind of person you want to be, then do what you have to do - Epictetus

 # Connect with me: